XY Things you should definitely do in Krakow

 In order to visit the Salt Mine, you need to get with a guide.

-For English-speaking (another language) tours, please find the best options in English Tours to Wieliczka Salt Mine.
+English-speaking (another language) tours, please check English Tours to Wieliczka Salt Mine.

 Not enough time to visit both Auschwitz and Wieliczka in 2 different days.
 No worries, find out the best Combo tours in English.